Python example for Climatic Research Unit (CRU) time-series (TS)

 Plot 2 - Time series

 For the time series graph, the data needs to be averaged in a different way.
 To create a time series plot, the data needs to be averaged across all grid points, so there is 1 global value vs time.
 The line of code below does exactly this.
 NOTE: This script does not account for the 'pole problem' eg. no changes have been made to the weighting of the polar regions grid spacing, hence the values in this graph may appear slightly higher than reported in other CRU graphs (this graphs max is nearly 1.5 degrees).
-In addition, this is using 'near surface temperature' not 'air temperature' so this may also contribute to values showing slighty higher.

 To reduce the seasonal noise in this time series graph, an annual average needs to be calculated from the monthly data.
 The code below reshapes the global average into [117,12] as there are 117 years in the dataset, each with 12 months.
 Then the average is calculated for each year.
 These new annual average values are saved as 'annual_temp'.